 - Find the Western Cape Department of Agriculture‘s Veterinary Services webpages at www.elsenburg.com.

-- Department of Agriculture, Forestry and Fisheries (DAFF) Find details of different directorates like Animal Health and Animal Production at www.daff.gov.za (take the “Branches” option).
-Other relevant government departments include the departments of Trade and Industry, of Science and Technology, and Sports and Recreation.
+- Department of Agriculture, Land Reform and Rural Development (DALRRD) Find details of different directorates like Animal Health and Animal Production at www.daff.gov.za (take the “Branches” option).
+Other relevant government departments include the departments of Trade and Industry, of Higher Education, Science and Technology, and Sports, Arts and Culture.
 Find details of all government departments at www.gov.za.

 SA Stud Book Association Tel: 051 410 0900 www.sastudbook.co.za